The City has been working with multiple internal and external stakeholders on two new mixed use district options to add to Calgary’s Land Use Bylaw.

 Minutes from the CPC meeting and the Council agenda will be available on the City of Calgary website at the following locations:

 If you would like to communicate with Council regarding the proposed Mixed Use Districts you may do so by submitting a letter or attending the public hearing on April 10.
 For more information on how to communicate with Council please see the following brochure: Communicating with Calgary City Council.

 Development supported in both these districts would typically consist of street-oriented mid-rise buildings between four and six storeys in height and generally not exceeding 10 storeys.

 The proposed districts focus regulation on the interface of the building with the street rather than on the floor area of uses.
 Design standards at the street level include requirements for clear glazing at eye level, maximum frontage length per use, and individual entrances for each use.
-Building design, landscaping and parking rules that apply to both districts are outlined in the ‘General Rules’ section of the ‘Mixed Use Districts – January 2017’ document below.
-We’ve also included purpose statements that apply to both mixed use districts and inform the implementation of rules that are common to both districts.
+Building design, landscaping and parking rules that apply to both districts are outlined in the ‘General Rules’ section in Appendix II of the CPC report provided below.

 Planner, Planning and Development